-3.2.4 Test recipes to ensure minimum amount of salt used: 1 point
+3.2.4 Test recipes to ensure minimum amount of salt used

-To achieve this point, take all of the following steps:
+To achieve these points, take all of the following steps:

 - " Test recipes to ensure the minimum amount of salt is used without compromising on taste. - " Reduce sauces before seasoning gradual reduction cooking methods affect the amount of salt in the final dish. - " Ensure that recipes which use salt specifically state exactly how much salt is to be added.